LeRoi Moore: Injury and death

-On August 27, Moore was entombed at Holly Memorial Gardens in Albemarle County.
+On August 27, Moore was entombed at Holly Memorial Gardens in Albemarle County, Virginia.
 Attendance at the funeral numbered in the thousands, including the rest of the band, Moore's family, and dedicated fans.

-Moore died three months shy of his planned November 8, 2008 wedding to Lisa Beane.
+Moore died three months shy of his planned November 8, 2008, wedding to Lisa Beane.

 Dave Matthews Band released LeRoi Moore's final concert performance as Live Trax Vol. 14.
 The concert took place in the band's home state of Virginia in Bristow on June 28, 2008.
 Proceeds from the CD were donated to local charities that Moore valued.

 At the 51st Grammy Awards, the first one following Moore's death, a video tribute to musicians who had died in the previous year excluded Moore, disappointing and angering fans.
 Neil Portnow, president of the National Academy of Recording Arts and Sciences, responded with a statement noting that Moore was included in a list of deceased musicians in the program for the event, and "unfortunately we are unable to include all of the talented and wonderful people within the allotted timeframe."
 This created tremendous outrage from the band's fans and many other music celebrities.